 I decided to add Dimensional Magic to two of the ornaments (gingerbread man and holly).
 Simply take the cap off and pour a little bit out onto your palette – or you can dump the whole bottle like I did, but I don't recommend it (whoops).

-Add the finishing touches, like ribbon hangers and rhinestones with craft glue.
+Add the finishing touches to your painted ornaments, like ribbon hangers and rhinestones with craft glue.